Post-Market Clinical Follow-up Plan

 Increasingly, manufacturers are advised to develop a PMCF Plan that outlines a method for generating Real World Evidence (RWE) that provides data on real, undifferentiated use of the product in the hands of genuine users “out there in the world”.
 Standard clinical investigations tend to be too restrictive to meet requirements for PMCF under the MDR and will not run for a sufficient length of time to meet requirements for longitudinal data collection.

-Real World Evidence generation systems require specialist knowledge to design and implement.
+Clinical Evidence Generation systems require specialist knowledge to design and implement.
 Once established, a well-designed system can pay huge dividends through ensuring ongoing availability of data to support regulatory approval of a medical device throughout its commercial lifecycle.

 2. PMCF Plan structure